fuzzy-tribble/meche-copilot/CONTRIBUTING.md

 We tried using various langchain prebuilt document retreival chains (see LookupChain) but its wasn't doing a good/consistent job so we decided to write a custom retreiver for reading designs and submittals (see ```ReadDesignChain``` and ```ReadSubmittalChain```).

 NOTE: these are basically implemented but we didn't finish testing them and tieing them back into the `LookupSpecsChain`.
 Actually we weren't sure if we were gonna do that or ditch the `LookupSpecsChain` in favor of `AnalyzeSpecsChain `which would ask the LLM on a per spec basis.
 Perhaps that is overkill and there is a good balance we can do a few+ specs at a time....maybe update the chunker to handle this.

+# Additional Gotchas you may run into

+- If you are contributing to .ipynb notebooks you need to run `nbstripout --install` so that no nb output is committed